 A direct expansion air conditioning unit, also called a DX unit, cools indoor air using a condensed refrigerant liquid.
-It is the type of air conditioning unit most commonly used in homes in the United States.
+Direct expansion is the type of air conditioning unit most commonly used in homes across the United States.

 The unit cools air by passing the condensed refrigerant through a heat exchanger inside the building to be cooled.
 In this part of the unit, called the evaporator, the refrigerant expands as it absorbs heat, eventually converting to a gas.